-5.1.28.1 FIA_USB.1.1 The TSF shall associate the appropriate user security attributes with subjects acting on behalf of that user.
+- 5.1.28.1 FIA_USB.1.1 The TSF shall associate the appropriate user security attributes with subjects acting on behalf of that user. - 5.1.29 FIA USB.1 User-subject binding - 5.1.29.1 FIA_USB.1.1 The TSF shall associate the following user security attributes with subjects acting on the behalf of that user: - a.

-- a.
 The user identity which is associated with auditable events; - b.
 The user identity or identities which are used to enforce the Discretionary Access Control Policy; - c.
 The group membership or memberships used to enforce the Discretionary Access Control Policy; - d. [assignment: any other user security attributes].

-5.1.29 FIA_USB.1 User-subject binding
+5.1.30 FIA_USB.1 User-subject binding

-5.1.29.1 FIA_USB.1.1 The TSF shall enforce the following rules governing changes to the user security attributes associated with subjects acting on the behalf of a user: [assignment: changing of attributes rules].
+5.1.30.1 FIA_USB.1.1 The TSF shall enforce the following rules governing changes to the user security attributes associated with subjects acting on the behalf of a user: [assignment: changing of attributes rules].